100DaysOfCloud/100DaysOfCloudIdeas/README.md

 ## Contributing to this project list:

-You can propose a cloud project by opening a [ticket 🎟️](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas/issues/new?assignees=&labels=&template=cloud-project-idea.md&title=)
+* You can propose a cloud project by opening a [ticket 🎟️](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas/issues/new?assignees=&labels=&template=cloud-project-idea.md&title=)
+* You need to use our [Project Template](Templates/PROJECT-TEMPLATE.md) and submit it as a pull request.

 ## Which Cloud Service Providers?